Easy California Corbina Recipe for a Fresh Coastal Dinner

 Garnishing Ideas

-Garnish with cilantro, parsley, lemon slices, edible flowers, or microgreens for vibrant appeal.
+Garnish with 1 tbsp chopped cilantro, 1 tbsp parsley, lemon slices, edible nasturtium flowers, or microgreens for a vibrant, tropical flourish that screams *Mangoes and Palm Trees*.

 Wine Pairings